LarsAur/Arcanum/README.md

 A combination of these are available though the makefile, with `uci`, `play`, `test` and `perf` targets.
 Using no arguments makes the engine default to run in *UCI mode*.

+## NNUE
+Arcanum has the option to use [NNUE][nnue] (Efficiently Updatable Neural Network) to evaluate positions.
+To probe the NNUE, Arcanum uses an adaptation of [nnue-probe][nnue-probe] by dshawul.
+The NNUE probing code is re-written from scratch and uses AVX2.

 [uci-protocol]: https://backscattering.de/chess/uci/
 [lucas-chess]: https://lucaschess.pythonanywhere.com/
 [python-chess]: https://python-chess.readthedocs.io/en/latest/